StarbirdTech/Choice-Game/ideas.md

 *   pick random square from a grid of nine
 *   slide a slider
-*   orginize 20 colored circles into groups of 4
+*   organize 20 colored circles into groups of 4
 *   start and stop a timer
 *   "press this button" button, and you have 5 seconds to press the button
 *   press a random key on your keyboard